LevanKvirkvelia/salute/README.md

 const agent = gpt3(
   ({ params })=>[
-    system`You are a helpful that answers questions by writing SQL queries.`, user`
+    system`You are a helpful assistant that answers questions by writing SQL queries.`, user`
       Here is my question: ${params.query}